ForestOfLight/Understudy/README.md

 Make the player with the given name stop sneaking.

 **Usage: `./player <name> claimprojectiles [radius]`**
-Make the player with the given name become the owner of all projectiles within a 25 block radius.
+Make the player with the given name become the owner of all projectiles within a 25 (or otherwise specified) block radius.

 **Usage: `./player <name> stop`**
 Stop all actions the player with the given name is doing.

+**Usage: `./player <name> swap`**
+Swaps the held item of the player with the given name with the item you are holding.

 **Usage: `./player <name> inv`**
 Shows the inventory of the player with the given name in chat.